PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Setting up Hazard List: Allows the user to set up an hazard list.
     - Default hazard lists (Rain, Sunshine, Wind, etc...) are already present in the Hazard list database.
     - A global database of Hazards List is used where, if compatible, it's possible that a same list is used for several battle systems.
-    - We can decide if our battle template can trigger one or several hazard events at the same time or not.
-For the latter case, triggering another hazard event will replace the previous one.
     - Each list can share some hazards.
   - Hazard Creation: Permits the user to create a hazard event and decide its rules.
     - The event affects the whole battlefield.
-    - We decide the effects, the duration and the conditions of a hazard event.
+    - We decide the effects, and the duration of a hazard event.
     - Some characters can be immunized depending on conditions (special ability, etc...).
-    - We select whwich skills and abilities can trigger a hazard event.
+    - We select which skills and abilities can trigger a hazard event.

 ### 4.3.
 Could-Have
 These features aren't necessary to the core product and have a much smaller impact if left out, but they are considered as "nice-to-have".